 Watch for warning signs of dating violence.
 Far too many teens are hurt in abusive and exploitive relationships.
 These can have life-long consequences.

 Dating violence doesn’t start with a black eye on the first date.
 Abuse can be much more subtle and conveyed verbally rather than physically.
-A lot of emotional abuse, including pressure to have sex, may occur before the first slap, push, or grab.
+A lot of emotional abuse, including pressure to be physically intimate, share inappropriate photos or have sex may occur before the first slap, push or grab.

 Here are signs of an abusive partner: